Weakly-special threefolds and non-density of rational points: Campana's orbifold pairs

-An orbifold $(X,\Delta)$ is an \emph{orbifold curve} (resp. \emph{orbifold surface}) if $\dim X=1$ (resp. $\dim X=2$).
-An orbifold $(X, \Delta)$ is \emph{smooth} if the underlying variety $X$ is nonsingular and the support of the orbifold divisor $\supp \Delta$ is a divisor with strict normal crossings.
-It is \emph{normal} (resp. \emph{proper}, resp. \emph{projective}) if $X$ is normal (resp. proper over $k$, resp. projective over $k$).
+An orbifold $(X, \Delta)$ is an \emph{orbifold curve} (resp. \emph{orbifold surface}) if $\dim X = 1$ (resp. $\dim X = 2$).
+A $\mathbb{Q}$-orbifold $(X, \Delta)$ is \emph{smooth} if the underlying variety $X$ is smooth and the support of the orbifold divisor $\supp \Delta$ is a divisor with strict normal crossings.
+It is \emph{normal} (resp. \emph{locally factorial}, resp. \emph{proper}, resp. \emph{projective}) if $X$ is normal (resp. locally factorial, resp. proper over $k$, resp. projective over $k$).